 Potential students are encouraged to contact Bill Stanley directly.

-Hear CU Trombones
+Hear College of Music Ensembles and CU Trombones

 William Stanley is Associate Professor of Trombone at the College of Music.
 Dr. Stanley performs in a wide variety of musical settings, including as a member of the Boulder Brass, the Colorado Brass Quintet, Colorado Ballet Orchestra (principal), Opera Colorado and as substitute/extra with the Colorado Symphony.
 He has presented master classes and clinics for many organizations and schools, including the International Trombone Association, Music Teachers National Association and the Colorado Music Educator’s Association, and hosted the 1998 International Trombone Festival at CU.
 Dr. Stanley has authored articles and reviews for the International Trombone Association Journal, is co-author of "Teaching Brass: A Resource Manual" (McGraw-Hill) and was a contributor to "Solos for the Student Trombonist: An Annotated Bibliography" (BIM).
 His teaching experience includes positions at Temple, Eastern Illinois and Millikin Universities.
 He holds the BME degree from the University of Kansas and MM and DMA degrees from the University of Illinois.
 Read Dr. Stanley's full bio.

 Below are a number of resources for current students in the trombone studio: